 Services to Support Generation and Services to Support Bulk Storage

-The Services to Support Generation and Services to Support Bulk Storage Report is one of the applications' descriptions elaborated by the Task Force on Segmentation of Applications.
+The Task Force on Segmentation of Applications has developed the Services to Support Generation and Services to Support Bulk Storage Report, among other application descriptions.
 This work builds on the Summary of Energy Storage Applications published in June 2020.

 The services to support generation and bulk storage can ensure a vast and clean energy generation from renewable sources and can be divided into seven categories: